Best prices without any hidden costs

 An incomparable natural spectacle that you can admire in Finland is the aurora borealis, the northern lights.
 You can see them best in Lapland, in the Kilpisjärvi and Utsjoki regions on an average of five nights a week.
 The further south you go, the less likely you are to see the Northern Lights.
 From Helsinki they would theoretically be visible, but due to the city's light influences this is hardly possible in practice.
 The greatest chance of seeing the Northern Lights is in the periods February to March and September to October.

-Depending on the time of your holiday when you plan to rent a campervan in Finland, you will have the opportunity to experience the various festivals and holidays that are celebrated in Finland.
+Depending on the time of your holiday when you plan to rent an RV in Finland, you will have the opportunity to experience the various festivals and holidays that are celebrated in Finland.
 Particularly important holidays are the Vappu festival on the eve of 1 May, Midsummer's Eve on 21 June and National Day on 6 December.
 Christian holidays such as Easter and Christmas are also celebrated in Finland.

-A trip through Finland in your campervan will take you through very different landscapes.
+A trip through Finland in your RV will take you through very different landscapes.
 The never-ending beaches in front of the azure sea along Finland's archipelago coast in the south and east invite you to swim, hike and boat in summer.
 A stroll through the sleepy coastal villages or a picnic at one of the picturesque lighthouses are inviting reasons for a short stopover on your journey.

 In the southeast, the lake district, rich in forests and moors, attracts visitors with its impressive flora and fauna.
 Emerald green forests alternate with deep blue lakes, gentle hilly landscapes and, together with the numerous rivers, form an unforgettable labyrinth through Finland's unspoilt natural landscape.